faizc/image-to-biceps/README.md

 #### TODO/Limitations:
 1. Implement the logging framework by replacing print statements
 2. Currently we have the logic to split the azure resource based on dependencies which has been done so that LLM doesn't generate unwated biceps configuration.
 This can be optimized further based on the token usage/content lenght etc.
 3. The LLM response for the images exported through the resource visualizer on Azure Portal are far better than architecture diagrams.
-Problem is that architecture diagram may not depict the dependencies problem and may also contain some unwated information like users, operational services, custom icons etc.
+Problem is that architecture diagram may not depict the dependencies properly and may also contain some unwated information like users, operational services, custom icons etc.